LisbonLisboaPortugal.com

 Related articles: Is Lisbon good for families?

 Below is an overview of the top attractions and activities for children in Lisbon.
-Detailed descriptions and links to relevant websites for each attraction are provided later in this guide.
+You'll find detailed descriptions and links for each one later in this guide.

-Oceanário de Lisboa – One of Europe's finest aquariums featuring four massive tanks representing different oceans, plus adorable sea otters and penguins that captivate children of all ages.
+Oceanário de Lisboa - One of Europe's best aquariums, with four vast tanks representing different oceans.
+The sea otters and penguins are particular favourites with younger visitors, but it is expensive.

-Pavilhão do Conhecimento (Science Museum) – An outstanding interactive science center with hands-on experiments, perfect for curious minds aged 5-11 on rainy or hot days.
+Pavilhão do Conhecimento (Science Museum) - An outstanding interactive science centre where children can conduct their own experiments.
+Ideal for curious 5-11 year olds, and a good option on rainy or very hot days.
+My 8 year nephew loved it here.

-Lisbon Zoo – A modern zoo with over 300 animals, featuring dolphin shows, a cable car ride over enclosures, and a petting farm for younger children.
+Lisbon Zoo - A well-maintained zoo with over 300 animals, dolphin shows, a cable car that passes over the enclosures, and a petting farm for smaller children.

 Quake Museum - An immersive experience simulating Lisbon's 1755 earthquake with rooms that actually shake and costumed staff, ideal for children 8+.